Estimating Semantic Alphabet Size for LLM Uncertainty Quantification: Experiments

+\paragraph{Incorrectness evaluation.} We also assess the ability of estimators to classify LLM responses as ``correct'' or ``incorrect,'' sometimes referred to as ``hallucination'' or ``confabulation'' detection \citep{Farquhar2024}.
+We calculate the area under the receiver operating characteristic curve (AUROC), corresponding to the probability that a randomly selected incorrect LLM response has a higher uncertainty score than a randomly selected correct response.
+Empirical AUROC values are point estimates, which themselves have uncertainty. \citet{nikitin2024kernel} point out that such uncertainty is strongly driven by the model and dataset, rather than UQ method, motivating head-to-head comparisons and evaluation by win rate.
+We advance a similar approach, but we rely on Bradley-Terry latent strength scores \citep{zermelo1929berechnung, bradley1952rank}, calculated via minorization-maximization \citep{caron2012efficient, hunter2004mm}, allowing us to establish an overall rank of methods.
 We also employ a Monte Carlo procedure that attempts to account for uncertainty in estimating both AUROC and strength scores.
 First, we fit Gaussian uncertainty distributions about AUROC point estimates from the $95\%$ confidence intervals (CIs) obtained via DeLong's method \citep{delong1988comparing, sun2014fast}, a modeling assumption we justify by the approximate normality of the U statistic \citep{mann1947test}.\footnote{In principle, samples from these distributions may exist outside the $[0,1]$ range, but this is unlikely in our case, given the AUROC CI bounds (Figure \ref{fig:incorrectness}).} For each model-dataset pair, we simulate $L=100$ matches between each pair of methods by comparing AUROC values sampled from their corresponding uncertainty distributions.
 After obtaining strength scores from the simulated matches, we calculate CIs about the Bradley-Terry scores and establish $95\%$ CIs about the ranks of latent strengths using the methods of \citet{gao2023uncertainty}.
 We provide additional details in Appendix \ref{sec:bradley_terry}.

-\paragraph{Baselines.} Because our priority is black-box uncertainty estimation, we compare with other black-box approaches.
-For semantic entropy estimation, we compare our presented hybrid approach (i.e., Equation \ref{eq:cs-hybrid}) to the other explicit discrete semantic entropy estimators: the canonical discrete approach of \citet{Farquhar2024} (i.e., the plugin estimator, Equation \ref{eq:plugin_dse}) and the coverage-adjusted estimator of \citet{chao2003nonparametric} (i.e., Equation \ref{eq:chao-shen-entropy}).